kschuler/guide/current/recruitment.md

 	- Computer game than involves learning an alien language.
 	- The experiment last about 15-20 minutes.

+### XXXX-condvar-XXX
+- **Who is running:**
+	- Maddie
+- **Inclusion criteria:**
+	- Age range:
+      - Children: 5.0 - 8.5 years
+      - Adults: 18 - 26 years
+	- Native English speakers (bilingual is fine)
+	- Normal to corrected-to-normal hearing and vision
+- **Study info:**
+	- This study investigates how people learn languages.
+	- Computer game than involves learning an alien language.
+	- The experiment last about 15-20 minutes.

 ### 0301- Thompson & Newport SRT

 #### Adults